Microfibre cleaning: to help keep your cloths like new.

 - Restores and keeps the softness, plushness and absorbency to your microfibre.

-- Created to specifically deep clean all microfibre cloths and applicators.
+- Created to specifically deep clean the individual threads of microfibre cloths and applicators.

 - Gently dissolves wax, cleanser, polish and all other detailing chemicals.